Aboriginal and Torres Strait Islander viewers are warned that the following may contain images and voices of deceased persons.

 - Famous Australians [in 5 minutes]

-ABC Australia site.
-Provides a ‘series of five-minute profiles on notable and interesting Australians aiming to inspire children with the lives of people who have taken risks, followed their dream or reached for the stars’.
+ABC Australia.
+A ‘series of five-minute profiles on notable and interesting Australians aiming to inspire children with the lives of people who have taken risks, followed their dream or reached for the stars’.

 - Tall Poppy Campaign

+[Great Australian Achievers.]
 ‘Some of Australia’s great men and women, past and present, whose achievements are celebrated’.
-Primarily the scientific arena.

 - The Australian Women’s Register

-‘The Australian Women’s Register is a rich and growing source of information about Australian women and their organisations.
-You can use the Register to find women, organisations, archives and publications’.
+‘A rich and growing source of information about Australian women and their organisations.
+Use the Register to find women, organisations, archives and publications’.

 Indigenous Biography Sites